 Skills You Already Have (That Corporates Value)

-- Vendor management - You have coordinated caterers, decorators, and AV vendors for years.
-Corporate events use the same vendor ecosystem, just with different briefs.
+- Vendor management - You have coordinated caterers, decorators, and AV vendors for years

-- Budget management - Wedding budgets are often larger than corporate event budgets.
-If you can manage a 50 lakh wedding budget with 30 vendors, a 10 lakh corporate event is well within your capability.
+- Budget management - Wedding budgets are often larger than corporate event budgets

-- Crisis handling - If you have survived a wedding day with three family arguments and a monsoon downpour, a corporate event where the projector stops working feels manageable.
+- Crisis handling - If you have survived a wedding day with 3 family arguments and a monsoon, a corporate event feels manageable

-- Attention to detail - Place cards, seating arrangements, timing sequences - wedding planners are masters of detail.
-Corporate clients notice and appreciate this precision.
+- Attention to detail - Place cards, seating arrangements, timing - wedding planners are masters of detail

-- Client management - Managing a bride's family is, frankly, harder than managing a marketing manager.
-You already have the patience and diplomacy skills that corporate work requires.
+- Client management - Managing a bride's family is harder than managing a marketing manager

 Skills You Need to Develop